Director, Food and Agriculture Institute; Canada Research Chair, Food Security and Environment

-Lenore researches agricultural land use policy, agricultural technologies, and bioengineering in the food system.
-Lenore was a member of the Premier’s Food Security Task Force, sat on the BC Minister of Agriculture’s Advisory Committee on Revitalizing the Agricultural Land Reserve, and regularly speaks to government and community groups.
+Lenore mentors in Creative Destruction Labs-Rockies agricultural stream and works closely with industry in the areas of alternative proteins and controlled environment agriculture.
+Lenore was a member of the BC Premier’s Food Security Task Force, sat on the BC Minister of Agriculture’s Advisory Committee, and consults widely on the future of food.

 PhD, York University, 2004